HyperviewHQ/hvcli/README.md

 # Hyperview CLI

 > [!NOTE]
 > This project is under active development.
-Please remember to check for new release.
+Please remember to check for new releases often.

-Hyperview CLI (hvcli) is a command line program to interact with data within Hyperview.
+Hyperview CLI (hvcli) is a command-line program for interacting with data in Hyperview.

 ** Important Reminders **

-> - _Powerful Capabilities_: This tool can make changes to data in Hyperview.
+> - _Powerful Capabilities_: This tool can make modify data in Hyperview.
 Please take the time to familiarize yourself with its features.
 > - _Check Twice, Act Once_: Ensure that all your inputs are accurate.
 A small oversight can lead to unintended consequences.
-> - _Test with a small sample first_: Test and verify bulk changes with a small sample before proceeding to make big changes.
+> - _Test with a small sample first_: Test and verify bulk changes with a small sample before making big changes.

 Your success is important to us!
 Enjoy using the Hyperview CLI (hvcli), and remember to proceed with caution!

 # Download

-To use this tool simply download a pre-built binary from the [Releases](https://github.com/HyperviewHQ/hvcli/releases) section.
+To use this tool, simply download a pre-built binary from the [Releases](https://github.com/HyperviewHQ/hvcli/releases) section.

 # Configuration
 A valid Hyperview API client must be used.
 The API client must have the appropriate access.
 The configuration file must be placed in `$HOME/.hyperview/hyperview.toml`